FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 * Discovery of endpoints is slightly cumbersome.
 From the RFC: " The means through which the client obtains the location of the authorization endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation."
 * The mobile app experience is suboptimal.
 The BCP for mobile apps, [8252](https://tools.ietf.org/html/rfc8252), indicates that webviews should not be used: "This best current practice requires that native apps MUST NOT use embedded user-agents to perform authorization requests...".
 This means that your beautiful native app has to open a system browser when it comes time to authenticate.
 Not the best user experience.

 A big issue with OAuth2 is complexity.
-Here are some of the RFCs that you may need to read as a user of OAuth.
+Here are some of the RFCs that you may need to read as a user of OAuth:

-PIC TBD
+{% include _image.liquid src="/assets/img//blogs/gnap-oauth2-next-gen/oauth2-spec-pyramid.svg" alt="The pyramid of OAuth2 specifications" class="img-fluid" figure=false %}

 To be fair, [OAuth 2.1 is addressing some of these issues](/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/), but from my reading of the draft spec and discussion on the mailing list, GNAP aims to address them more fully.